エピソード

 2025/06/16

 Tracy DeLiberty from the University of Delaware joins us to talk about remote sensing of deserts and arid lands, the good old days of X-terms and command-line GIS, teaching high school students with remotely sensed imagery, analyzing irrigation across Delaware, studying sea ice thickness at the north and south poles and much more.
-Show notes are available are: https://americaview.substack.com
+Show notes are available at: https://americaview.substack.com

 続きを読む 一部表示